 I encourage you to reflect upon your diet plan, your grocery list, ways you can reduce your caloric intake, ways you can lead by example around co-workers in this regard, and whether your diet is even being monitored at all.
 As humans, we have highly adaptive mental skills to rationalize everything we do, including what we put into you bodies.
 If you have ambitious running goals, then what you put into your body (how you fuel the machine) should receive attention.
 Zooming out into a broader viewpoint, think about how much your diet is contributing to your injuries, your sleep, your energy levels and your mood.
 "There ain't no wealth but your health."

-I went to my own haven last week and had my best track workout of the past 2 years while running at my alma mater; the haven is the track at Widener University.
+I went to my own haven last week, the track at Widener University (my alma mater) and had my best track workout of the past 2 years.
 It also helped that I ran into my old track coach as I was jogging down to the track.
 We only had a single minute to chat, but as I turned to keep jogging he said in a purposeful voice, "Hey...workout hard today!"
 I had his voice in my head during a few moments of the the workout and it kept me focused.
 I turned in my fastest times in recent history without an increase in perceived exertion.
 This is the power of positive self-talk and imagery done correctly.
 Who is the voice inside your head?
-I expect it to be your own voice 90% of the time, but what about the other 10% of the time?
+I assume it's your own voice 90% of the time, but what about the other 10% of the time?

-A few months ago, I finished Stephen King's book On Writing: A Memoir of the Craft (what a genius mind), and he said that he always had the voice of his wife (also a writer) in his head when he was contemplating decisions about his storyline (or similar).
+A few months ago, I finished Stephen King's book On Writing: A Memoir of the Craft (what a genius mind!), and he said that he always had the voice of his wife (also a writer) in his head when he was contemplating decisions about his stories (or similar).
 He welcomed an extra (conjured) voice to help him break through decisions about his writing.
-In sum, not only should you have a place where you can go for A-game workouts (King created his own haven, his own special writing room in his house), but you should also have a good default setting for your internal dialogue voice while training.
-You don't need one all of the time (shutting the brain off is a hallmark of elite athletics and a central theme in the book I've written on run training), but when you do have a voice, choose a wise one.
+In sum, not only should you have a place where you can go for A-game workouts (King created his own haven, his own special writing room in his house), but you should also have a good default setting for the voice of your internal dialogue while training.
+You don't need a voice all of the time (shutting the brain off is a hallmark of elite athletics and a central theme in my book on run training), but when you do have a voice, choose one wisely.
 Keep it in reserve, like a "Break in Case of Emergency" glass case.